FAQ

 If you created a family account using an email address, you will receive your results via email.

-If you do not have an email address associated with your account, we will automatically mail a letter to the address listed on your application.
+If you do not have an email address associated with your account, we will mail a letter with your lottery results to the address listed on your application.
 Expect to receive a separate letter for each child’s application.

 You can also get your results by calling the My School DC Hotline at (202) 888-6336, Monday through Friday, from 8 a.m. to 5 p.m.